starfederation/datastar/site/static/md/reference/javascript_api.md

 <div data-text="ctx.signals.JSON()"></div>
 ```

-For edge-cases where you find yourself having to change the DOM without involving Datastar, you can import Datastar and apply it to any element and its children.
+For edge-cases in which you find yourself having to change the DOM without involving Datastar, you can import Datastar and apply it to any element and its children.

 ```html
 <script type="module">